-Under the reformed canvass model, the 2021 canvass again used data to determine the appropriate approach to be taken on a household-by-household basis.
+Under the reformed canvass model, the 2022 canvass again used data to determine the appropriate approach to be taken on a household-by-household basis.
 A data matching exercise was carried out where the registration database was compared to government records and the results returned to the registration officer.
 Where the results suggested that there was no change in the household composition, a canvass communication letter summarising the registration information for the household was issued and the household was invited to only respond if there were changes at the property.
-Where the results indicated that changes in a household composition may have taken place, a different canvass procedure followed that required a response from the household and follow-up actions by the ERO.
-Although it was not possible to carry out door-to-door visits for the 2020 canvass, door-to-door visits resumed for the 2021 canvass and all properties which required a personal visit were canvassed by a member of the canvass team.
+Where the results indicated that changes in a household composition may have taken place, a different canvass procedure followed, that required a response from the household and follow-up actions by the ERO.
+All properties which required a personal visit were canvassed by a member of the canvass team.

-For the 2021 canvass, a total of 341,409 canvass communications were issued, compared to 387,768 canvass communications in 2020 and 482,539 canvass forms and reminders in 2019.
-This trend, and the associated savings, highlights one of the principal benefits of the reformed canvass model.
+For the 2022 canvass, a total of 398,367 canvass communications were issued, a small increase compared to the 389,584 canvass communications in 2021, but well below the numbers issued prior to the introduction of the reformed canvass model.

-Publish revised registers by 1 December 2021
+Publish revised registers by 1 December 2022

-Revised registers were published on 1 December 2021 and the table below provides a summary of the last three revised registers for local government and Scottish Parliament elections.
+Revised registers were published on 1 December 2022 and the table below provides a summary of the last three revised registers for local government and Scottish Parliament elections.

 Revised registers Number of electors Number of postal voters

-1 February 2020 445,690 91,070

 1 December 2020 448,331 88,494

 1 December 2021 448,607 119,213

+1 December 2022 448,915 119,611

-During the period from 1 December 2020 to 30 November 2021, 54,958 additions and 55,274 deletions were made to the registers.
-During the same period, 37,097 initial invitations to register were issued along with 31,984 first and second reminders.
+During the period from 1 December 2021 to 30 November 2022, 47,406 additions and 47,428 deletions were made to the registers.
+During the same period, 37,854 initial invitations to register (ITRs) were issued along with 37,082 first and second reminders.
+With the resumption of ITR visits following the pandemic, 10,654 potential electors were visited in order to encourage them to register.